Debbie Klein: Notable works

+Published in the Journal of Collective Bargaining in the Academy, this article advocates for a unified, non-tiered faculty model to fulfill the California Community Colleges' mission of open access and educational equity.
+Klein argues that with nearly 70% of CCC faculty in contingent roles — often lacking proportional compensation or governance participation — structural inequities undermine student success.
+Drawing on collective bargaining agreements and comparative institutional models, the article presents a phased implementation roadmap, situating the proposal within national "One Faculty" efforts and California's legislative movement toward pay parity.

 Racial, Economic, and Gender Justice Advocacy

 Getting involved in anti-apartheid and women's rights movements in the 1980s and 90s, Klein learned the tools and power of activism and advocacy.
 Her advocacy for public education and educators began with her work as an organizer within her graduate student and faculty unions.
 She went on to serve as president of the faculty union and senate of Gavilan College.
 She has advocated for part-time faculty equity, a unified (one-tiered) faculty model, and served on the Diversity, Equity, and Inclusion Task Force of the California Community Colleges, which worked to transform the California Community Colleges into a more equitable system for its students and employees.
 Klein served as president of the statewide Faculty Association of California Community Colleges, during which she advocated for increased investment in public education as a means for the residents of California to achieve economic and social justice.